npmcomponent/jamischarles-node-ready/Readme.md

 var cfg = {
   timeout: 10, //timeout with failure after 10 seconds if query not found.
 Default is 5 seconds.
-  interval: 300 //poll the DOM for the node query ever 300 ms. Default is 200 ms.
+  interval: 300, //poll the DOM for the node query ever 300 ms. Default is 200 ms.
+  debug: true //output console.logs()
 }

 isNodeReady('.btns', function(nodes){